-To answer this question, I would always begin seventh-grade religion with a brief summary of the events that happened between the testaments, known as the Intertestamental Period.
+To answer this question, I would always begin seventh-grade religion with a brief summary of the events that happened between the Testaments, known as the Intertestamental Period.
 Students of history will already know that the Greek Empire overtook the Persian Empire during this time before being defeated by the Romans.
 To introduce this subject, I always asked, "Who was the first famous Philip?"
 And we would be off and running.

 For the curious, the first famous Philip is mostly remembered because he was the father of Alexander the Great!
 We recall him today as Philip II of Macedon (Macedonia).
-Like this Philip, I intend to become famous through the reputations gained by my children (ha, ha).
+Like that Philip, I intend to become famous through the reputations gained by my children (which seems to already be happening).